amiv-eth/amivapi/README.md

 ## Problems or Questions?

-For any comments, bugs, feature requests please use the issue tracker, don't hasitate to create issues, if we don't like your idea we are not offended.
+For any comments, bugs, feature requests: please use the issue tracker and don't hasitate to create issues.
+If we don't like your idea, we will not feel offended.

-If you need help deploying the API or creating a client, feel free to message us at api@amiv.ethz.ch
+If you need help deploying the API or creating a client, feel free to message us at [api@amiv.ethz.ch]((mailto:api@amiv.ethz.ch)) .